wywywyp/mkdocstest/docs/pages/basics/connect_to_hpc.md

 To use any of these implementations of SSH successfully, you must:

-- **know the name of the machine to which you want to connect.** This will be something like `cedar.alliancecan.ca` or `niagara.alliancecan.ca`.
+- **know the name of the machine to which you want to connect.** This will be something like `sdre.ualberta.ca`.
 - **know your username**, typically something like `ansmith`.
 The `username` is **not** your CCID, like `jsmith28`, nor your email address.
 - **know your password, or have an SSH key**.
 Your password may not be the same one you use to log in to CCID.
 You may register and use an SSH key instead of a password; we highly recommend this since it provides better security.
 - **be registered for multifactor authentication and have your 2nd factor available.**